AhmadBahr/EVOGYM/README.md

 CSS3 is used to style the webpage surrounding the game canvas, ensuring it is responsive and visually appealing.
 It also handles some of the game’s UI components.

 # Tailwind CSS
-Kaboom.js is a lightweight JavaScript game framework for building 2D games.
-It provides built-in tools for handling sprite rendering, physics, and input, which simplifies the game development process.
+Tailwind CSS is a utility-first CSS framework that allows for rapid design and styling of the application.
+It helps create a responsive and visually appealing user interface with minimal custom CSS.

 # Tailwind Prettier Plugin
 This plugin ensures consistent formatting by integrating Prettier with Tailwind CSS, enforcing best practices when writing utility classes.